Remote Patient Monitoring Systems and The Future of Medicine

 Postoperative monitoring can be a time-intensive process for both physicians and patients alike.

-Not only must a patient be monitored directly after an operation, follow-ups and check-ins may be required for months into the future.
+Not only must a patient be monitored directly after an operation, but follow-ups and check-ins may be required for months into the future.

-Though healthcare providers are constantly looking for ways to reduce the time patients spend in the hospital, the emergence of the COVID-19 pandemic has put extra-pressure on clinicians to mitigate potential viral exposure by decreasing contact time even further.
+Though healthcare providers are constantly looking for ways to reduce the time patients spend in the hospital, the emergence of the COVID-19 pandemic has put extra pressure on clinicians to mitigate potential viral exposure by decreasing contact time even further.

 Decreased Readmission and Increased Prevention of Medical Emergencies Among Older Patients